• Skip to main content

 Below are the new words used in the example sentence.

 This is a typical usage of “isogashii”.
-In this example, it works as a complement.
+In this example, it works as the complement in the sentence.
 Like other adjectives, however, it can also work as a modifier in front of a noun.
 It’s worth knowing, I think.
 When we want to say “busy” in Japanese, anyway, this i-adjective is a very good option.

 So far, I’ve explained the definition and meaning of “isogashii” and how to use it through the example sentence.
 In the rest part of this blog post, I will explain its major conjugations.
 The first one is “isogashikunai”.